Arthurdw/Arthurdw/README.md

 # Welcome!

 Hello there, I'm Arthur.
-A 20-year-old Freelance Software Engineering student at HOWEST University of Applied Sciences.
+A 21-year-old Freelance Computer Science student at VUB.
+I also have my Bachlors degree in Applied Computer Science with specialisation into Software Engineer from HOWEST University of Applied Sciences; achieved with magna cum laude.
 I like to build solutions for problems I have/encounter online.

 Currently interested in low level programming with rust.